BuenoIT/csharp-console-challenges/Week_13/README.md

 Implement the Main method that allows the user to interact with the application.

 Use exception handling to handle any errors that may occur during the execution of the program.

+## Challenge #2

+Title: String Analysis with CountOccurrences Method

+Description:

+In this C# challenge, you will create a StringAnalyzer class with a CountOccurrences method that takes two string parameters: text and substring.
+The method will count the number of times the substring appears in the text.
+You will then use a for loop to iterate through a list of strings, call the CountOccurrences method for each string in the list, and print out a message to the console indicating the original string and the number of times the substring was found.

+This challenge will test your ability to use a for loop to iterate through a list of strings, create a class, and manipulate strings using C# string manipulation methods.
+This challenge will also help you to understand how to use class methods to perform specific tasks on given input.